 The most valuable color of natural topaz is red.
 It is so rare that less than 1% of all gem-grade topaz rough exhibits this shade.
 These stones have a reddish-orange tone and are known as Imperial Topaz.
-The red coloring is most dominate at the top and bottom of the stone.
+The red coloring is most dominant at the top and bottom of the stone.
 The center of the gem usually exhibits an orange body color with pink undertones.
 Imperial topaz was first discovered in Brazil as well as in the Ural Mountains of Russia.
 It was used in the Imperial jewels of Russia and named after the Russian Czars of the 18th and 19th centuries.Continue to 5 of 7 below.

 05 of 07